jbcodeforce/aws-studies/docs/infra/index.md

  ![3](./images/ALB-listener-rules.png)

 ALB and Classic can use [HTTP connection multiplexing](https://www.haproxy.com/blog/http-keep-alive-pipelining-multiplexing-and-connection-pooling/) to keep one connection with the backend application.
-Connection multiplexing improves latency and reduces the load on your applications.
+Connection multiplexing improves latency and reduces the load on our applications.

 ### Load balancer stickiness